polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 Once sure of the drive identifier, use the following command to copy your Linux image to the board, replacing the X as appropriate:
 ```
-$ sudo make DISK=/dev/sdX DEVKIT=icicle-kit-es format-icicle-image
+$ sudo make DISK=/dev/sdX DEVKIT=icicle-kit-es format-icicle-emmc-image
 ```

 When the transfer has completed, press `CTRL+C` in the HSS serial console to return to the HSS console.
 To boot into Linux, type `boot` in the HSS console.
-U-Boot and Linux will use MMUART1.
+U-Boot and Linux will use UART1.
 When Linux boots, log in with the username `root` & the password `microchip`.

-### Preparing an SD Card (for MPFS & LC-MPFS)
+### Preparing an SD Card for the Icicle Kit
 Add an SD card to boot your system (16 GB or 32 GB).
 If the SD card is auto-mounted, first unmount it manually.
 The following steps will allow you to check and unmount the card if required: